Category

 • Does your surveillance camera network have any critical blind spots that would allow unauthorized access?

-• Can your SOC seamlessly leverage all of your security systems to both prevent and respond to security issues as they arise?
+• Can your SOC seamlessly leverage all of your security systems to prevent and respond to security issues as they arise?

 3. Review your operating procedures